kalinchernev/kalinchernev.github.io/content/post/coding-battle-take-eat-easy.md

 [Take Eat Easy][1] and [Philos][2] organized this coding competition.

 Similarly to [the first coding battle][3], good news from [Max][4] came right from the beginning: the event was part of a hack league.
 For developers, this means that we can hope for continuity of the coding battles: more play, plus more opportunities to interact and share with others from the [JavaScript community in Belgium][5].
-Few other cities have benefited from similar coding competitions: [Paris][6] and [London][7] recently, I am looking forward to see how the wave will grow even further&nbsp;:)
+Few other cities have benefited from similar coding competitions: [Paris][6] and [London][7] recently, I am looking forward to see how the wave will grow even further :)

 After this intro, [Jean-Christophe Libbrecht][8] presented what Take Eat Easy is in simple words: delivery on time.
 [The technical challenge][9] was presented with focus on the same company values: optimal delivery management.
 I gotta say that I had a flashback to my university discipline of [operations research][10] for a minute, when thinking about routes and shortest distance.
 Luckily, the challenge was easier to understand than the academic subject!